sch/sch.github.io/_notes/explorable-explanations.md

 Nathan Manousos explains [how to make a tvOS-inspired menu](https://www.nathanmanousos.com/posts/chonky-menu) in the browser, with a lot of tools to visualize the sizing and animations of hovered elements.

+Toby Schachman's [Apparatus](http://aprt.us) is an explorable graphics editor for modelling in the "stop drawing dead fish" mold.